How to Avoid Holiday Weight Gain and Not Feel Deprived

 Interestingly, these foods really are “comfort foods” in that they SEEM to counteract stress as they inhibit brain activity that allows us to FEEL stressed.
 Because we “feel” better we crave more and more of these foods.

-How to have a healthy holidays without feeling deprived
+How to avoid holiday weight gain without feeling deprived

 Understand your emotions, tendencies and mindset around food.
 When you feel a craving coming on or find yourself about to enter a “situation”- be aware of it.
 Acknowledge it.

 Don’t just react, but make choices.
 I would never suggest white-knuckling it through the holiday season, but mindless eating is also not the solution.
 Allow yourself to CHOOSE your treats rather than falling into one of these psychological traps.